oneoffcoder/books/sphinx/python-dothis/source/string-concatenation.rst

 Avoid writing extra control flow just to concatenate strings.
 In the first approach, you need extra logic to place commas correctly.
 In the second, ``join`` expresses the intent directly.

+``str.join`` also makes it clear that the separator belongs to the whole operation, not to any one element.
+That reduces fiddly edge-case logic around leading or trailing delimiters.

 Don't do this
 ^^^^^^^^^^^^^